 While businesses hold back some of their profits to scale up their factories, launch new products and find overseas markets, a 3 bed detached house will remain a 3-bed offering without further investment.

-It’s true that property returns in the last decade have been high.
+It’s true that property returns in the last decade have been high, particularly when investing in a house with tenants.
 But this has been underpinned by:

 - A low starting point – property prices fell by 16% in 2008 which set the scene for a rebound.

 - Interest rates have remained at historic lows, providing mortgage seekers with abnormally large piles of cash to buy property.